-Apple’s Magic Keyboard for iPad Pro features an integrated trackpad that works perfectly with the new cursor in iPadOS 13.4.
+Apple’s Magic Keyboard for iPad Pro features an integrated trackpad that works perfectly with the new cursor introduced back in iPadOS 13.4.

 This cursor not only provides an ultra-precise means of interacting with iPadOS, but it’s also context-dependent.
 This means that while the cursor usually exists as a round blob, when hovering over text, it morphs into a text-selection tool.
 And when approaching buttons in iPadOS, the cursor “snaps” onto them.

 So the cursor can dynamically change depending on the app it’s within and the function it’s about to perform – developers also have access to new APIs which allow them to offer enhanced cursor functionality within their iPadOS apps.